 Once you have your forum up and running on xenforo, it can have issues with caching.
-Users may not be able to login because the pages are cached and users logged in may see cached unlogin page of xenforo.
+Users may not be able to login because the pages are cached, and users logged in may see the cached login page of XenForo.

 Open a support ticket and let them know to disable caching for the forum folder.

-Remember to check file uploading in message editor or sending emails from Xenforo works.
+Remember to check file uploading in the message editor or sending emails from Xenforo works.

 That’s it.
-Now you can run a Xenforo from from WPEngine hosting.
+Now you can run a Xenforo from WPEngine hosting.

-Remember WPEngine will not support or upgrade your Xenforo because they are just managed host for WordPress.
-Installing xenforo is not against the TOS of WPEngine usage or anything but it is just not covered under the managed hosting that they provide for WordPress.
-You are completely OK to install or use any custom script in your hosting space provided.
+Remember, WPEngine will not support or upgrade your Xenforo because they are just managed hosts for WordPress.
+Installing xenforo is not against the TOS of WPEngine usage or anything, but it is only covered under the managed hosting that they provide for WordPress.
+You are OK to install or use any custom script in your hosting space provided.